Skeletonxf/Skeletonxf.github.io/source/markdown/_doesCrimePay1.md

 - Thieves' tools (DEX)
 - One of Investigation (INT), Perception (WIS) or Deception (CHA)

 Since none of the third checks use your dexterity modifier for the rest of this article I'll just assume without loss of generality that the character/player chooses Perception.
-Stealth, using thieves' tools and perceiving stuff are all typical Rogue things anyway, so building a character that is good at crime shouldn't hurt your actual playing in non downtime.
+Stealth, using thieves' tools and perceiving stuff are all typical rogue things anyway, so building a character that is good at crime shouldn't hurt your actual playing in non downtime.

-Using point buy to choose 15 in dexterity and 15 in wisdom and +2 in DEX and +1 in WIS from the character's race, a level 1 Rogue could have expertise in two of stealth, thieves' tools and perception, proficiency in the other, with a dexterity score of 17 for a +3 DEX to these d20 dice rolls and a wisdom of 16 for also +3.
+Using point buy to choose 15 in dexterity and 15 in wisdom and +2 in DEX and +1 in WIS from the character's race, a level 1 rogue could have expertise in two of stealth, thieves' tools and perception, proficiency in the other, with a dexterity score of 17 for a +3 DEX to these d20 dice rolls and a wisdom of 16 for also +3.

 This gives a few options for the initial bonuses to these checks such as